rba100/RedGate.Ipc/README.md

 The framework uses the assembly qualified name of interface type to match client requests against server implementations.
 This can cause a problem if the interface asked for by the client isn't the exact same interface registered on the server.
-For example if the assembly version or namespace of the interface changes it will be necessary to tell the `ServiceManager` what aliases to expect for backwards compatibility.
+For example if the assembly version or namespace of the interface changes it will be necessary to indicate what aliases to expect for backwards compatibility.
 Aliases are a substring match from the start of the interface name.

-	var sm = new ServiceManager();
+	var builder = new ServiceHostBuilder();
-	sm.AddEndpoint(new NamedPipeEndpoint("my-service-name"));
+	builder.AddEndpoint(new NamedPipeEndpoint("my-service-name"));
-	sm.Register<MySoftware.Server.ISomeInterface>(new ServerImplementation());
+	builder.Register<MySoftware.Server.ISomeInterface>(new ServerImplementation());
-	sm.RegisterAlias("MySoftware.Client.ISomeInterface", typeof(MySoftware.Server.ISomeInterface));
+	builder.RegisterAlias("MySoftware.Client.ISomeInterface", typeof(MySoftware.Server.ISomeInterface));
-	sm.Start();

 In the above example, a client interface that is interpreted as `MySoftware.Client.ISomeInterface, MySoftware.Client 1.0.0.0, PublicKey=...`
 (or any other interface starting with `MySoftware.Client.ISomeInterface`) would be serviced by `ServerImplementation()`.